ptglynn/azure-office-ip/README.md

 The routine **get_service_endpoints(self)** has been added.
 It uses the distribution URL provided by Microsoft to identify the JOSN-formatted file containing service endpoint IP addresses, downloads it, and parses it into a JSON array.

-The routine **export_locally(self,prepend_value='')** has been modified to process the JSON array and dump the list of IP addresses associated with each service into a separate file named for the associated service.
+The routine **export_locally(self,prepend_value='')** has been modified.
+It processes the JSON array and dumps the list of IP addresses associated with each service into an eponymously-named file.

 The rest of the code functions identically and updates a **publicly-accessible** static webpage hosted in an Azure storage account with a list of .txt files containing the public IP addresses associated with the service.